fnalways/terminus-docs/docs/manual/platform-architecture.md

 ## Infrastructure

-The infrastructure layer forms the foundation of Olares.
+The infrastructure layer provides essential infrastructure services such as container orchestration, storage, networking, and cluster management.

 ### Container orchestration